-A Nova Scotia Liberal Party candidate has been removed from the campaign after Global News asked the party about a tweet about Down syndrome he posted nearly four years ago.
+A Nova Scotia Liberal Party candidate has been removed from this month’s provincial election campaign a couple of hours after Global News asked the party about a tweet regarding Down syndrome that he posted nearly four years ago.

-It was posted on May 28, 2013 on the account which was also used for MacKnight’s campaign.
+It was posted on May 28, 2013, on the account which was also used for his campaign.

 READ MORE: All of our election coverage

 It appears he was describing an incident that happened at an electronics store he, according to his tweets and LinkedIn profile, worked at the time.

 A party spokesperson said there would not be any interview opportunities with the party regarding the issue on Monday.

 Will Brewer, who has Down syndrome and is a board member of the Halifax Nova Scotia Down Syndrome Society, said in a phone call that the tweet is offensive.

 “I find that ridiculous,” he said, adding that MacKnight should “maybe apologize.”